Sex Crimes in Williamson and Bell County

 Punishments and consequences for sexual offenses can include prison sentences, steep fines, requirements to register as a sex offender for life, a possibly permanent criminal record and/or negative social stigma.
 If you have been charged with committing a sex crime in Georgetown, it is important to contact an experienced criminal defense lawyer to begin crafting your best legal strategy and defense.

 Georgetown Sex Crimes Lawyer

-If you have been charged with any sexual offense in Georgetown, or any of the surrounding areas of Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton or Harker Heights, contact the Law Office of Michael J. Price
+If you have been charged with any sexual offense in Georgetown, or any of the surrounding areas of Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton or Harker Heights, contact the Law Office of Price & Wiggins, P.C.

 Michael J. Price is an experienced criminal defense attorney who will make every effort to fight the allegations against you.
-Call Law Office of Michael J. Price for a free consultation at (512) 354-1880 about your alleged sex crime.
+Call Law Office of Price & Wiggins, P.C. for a free consultation at (512) 354-1880 about your alleged sex crime.

 Georgetown Sex Offense Information Center

 - Sexual Offenses in Texas

 - Penalties for Sex Offenses in Georgetown

 Some of the most common sex crime charges in Texas are: